codetracker-learning/team-planning/README.md

 - Approve the PR

 **NOTE:**
-Once code is merged to master, it is now the source of truth.
+Once code is merged to main, it is now the source of truth.

-Each team member will need to merge master into their own branches to continue to work, so you will want to make sure that your code works with the new changes.
+Each team member will need to merge main into their own branches to continue to work, so you will want to make sure that your code works with the new changes.

 ## Requirements for finishing up your project
 - All members are familiar with all aspects of the code
 - You have reviewed how you will present your project to the class.
 EVERY team member will speak for 1 minute each and then answer class questions based on the feature they built.

 #### README is completed with:
 - Name of the Project
 - Overview of the project